3rkut/LearningGoJourney/README.md

 ---

 ### 25.04 2021 update!
-- Still working on Methods and Functions.
+- Still working on Methods and Functions with this book:
+- The Go programming language-Addison-Wesley (Donovan, Alan A. A._Kernighan, Brian W.)

 # My future plans and TODOS: